shruthi-p-shet/StudentDataBase/README.md

 # StudentDataBase
- project built on having intention of providing secure data management system for student data.
+### Project built on having intention of providing secure data management system to student data.

-This project is built on java spring boot providing crud operation facility student data.
+This project is built on java spring boot providing crud operation facility to student data.